Koenkk/zigbee2mqtt.io/docs/devices/TS0601_din.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## new version _TZE200_bkkmqmyo
+There is a new version _TZE200_bkkmqmyo.
+On the outside, there are no differences.
+This version is not recognised by zigbee2mqtt; apparently it uses another format.

 ## Pairing
 In order to enter pairing mode, hold the button until you see "--Init-" on the screen.